sbiermanlytle/iioEngine/README.md

 All applications created with the iio Engine may be uploaded and hosted for free at iioApps.com.

 iio Engine 1.3.3 Beta has just become available to download.
-The API and syntax are different from 1.2, and documentation is in progress.
+The API and syntax are a lot different from 1.2.
+Documentation is currently being written.

 ---